-DMPED will post on its website (http://dmped.dc.gov/) any notices or information regarding cancellations, withdrawals, and modifications to this RFP (including modifications to the deadlines included herein).
-Respondents shall have an obligation to periodically check the website for any such notices and information, and the District shall have no duty to provide direct notice to Respondents.
+DMPED will post on its website (http://dmped.dc.gov/) any notices or information regarding cancellations, withdrawals, modifications to deadlines, and other modifications to this RFP.
+Respondents shall have an obligation to check the website for any such notices and information, and the District shall have no duty to provide direct notice to Respondents.